IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/2-docker.md

 #### Step 3: [Move on with the lab](./2-docker.md#step-1-to-test-and-see-how-the-code-works-you-can-run-the-code-locally-as-a-docker-container).

-### Lab
+---

+### Run the container locally

-### Step 1: To test and see how the code works you can run the code locally as a Docker container
+#### Step 1: To test and see how the code works you can run the code locally as a Docker container

 ```
 $ cd ${ROOT_FOLDER}/2-deploying-to-openshift